The only thing you really need in your wardrobe this season is one of these ethical maxi dresses for summer!

 Don’t believe me?
 Consider this: during the Roaring 20’s, a post WWI boom introduced the ‘flapper dress’.
-It was just below the knee, and it was absolutely outrageous at the time!
-Just a generation before this decade, Victorian style gowns were in style.
+It was just below the knee.
+And it was absolutely outrageous at the time!
+Remember: just a generation before this decade, Victorian style gowns were in style.
 For some conservatives in the 20’s, a flapper dress was basically regarded the same way we’d look at women going out dancing in their underwear today.

 But when the Great Depression hit in the 1930’s, hemlines dropped to around the ankle and remained there till the 1940’s.
 The only reason styles rose at all was due to a lack of fabric.
 In 1942, textile rationing brought about actual regulations on women’s clothing in both the USA and UK.
 The UK had their ‘Utility Clothes’ standards, and the USA had Regulation L85.
 These codes set skirt lengths to 17 inches above the floor – slightly higher than skirts had been before.

 As the slowly economy rose after the Second World War, so did skirt hems, until they reached ‘peak shortness’ with the introduction of the miniskirt in the 1960s.

 The economic mess and oil crisis of the 1970s meant that longer dresses made a comeback, and since then, hemlines have gone up and down like a yoyo in tune with boom or bust.

 Today’s Styles: Maxi and Mini

 Today, it’s clear we’re in a state of economic inflation.
 So, dresses are long again, and are likely to be so for some time.
 The upside?
 At least they’re gorgeous!
 No wonder they’re a favorite amongst tween girls, teens and grown women alike.

 That being said – the mini is also making a comeback.
 Does that mean better economic times are around the corner?
 Let’s hope so!